 6. Tailored User Experience

 Lastly, it’s important for a healthcare app to maintain great usability over a wide range of users.
-To ensure a great mobile experience, it’s important to keep your target user in mine; this user is always defined by specific characteristics.
+To ensure a great mobile experience, it’s important to keep your target user in mind; this user is always defined by specific characteristics.
 For example: college students 18 to 25 years old.
 Healthcare affects everyone, so while specific considerations should be taken for each target, it’s important that UX patterns enable general accessibility for all audiences, regardless of age, technology knowledge, etc.

 The following key items should be considered when creating a tailored UX: